 Press "Enter" to skip to content

-Bryan Eastin was hired by Nick Casavelli to handle a civil case for Garpdon LLC’s rental properties, one of the LLC’s assets.
+Bryan Eastin of Provident Law PLLC was hired by Nick to handle a civil case for Garpdon LLC’s rental properties, specifically, one of the LLC’s assets – a rental property.

 Simultaneously, Gary T. Johanson was the Power of Attorney for his disabled sister-in-law Joyce and his brother Verne Johanson.